-At a current cost of $120 for 500GB — or $230 and $400 for 1TB and 2TB, respectively — the Samsung T7 Touch is quite a great deal.
+At some $120 for 500GB — or $220 and $380 for 1TB and 2TB, respectively — the Samsung T7 Touch is quite a great deal.
 Or you can get the non-touch version, the Samsung T7, for $10 to $30 less depending on the capacities.

-Samsung T7 Touch Portable SSD
+Samsung T7 / Touch Portable SSD

-- Compact, rugged design
+- Compact and rugged design

 - USB 3.2 Gen 2-Class performance

 Samsung T7: Familiar drives plus security bonus

 At a glance, the Samsung T7 Portable SSD looks almost identical to the previous model, the T5, but it has a lot more to offer, especially the Touch version.

 Compact, rugged design with USB-C